Irish Internet Hotline

-Hotline.ie is recognised as the established illegal internet content reporting service in Ireland, especially for reporting child sexual abuse images.
-The service provides a secure and confidential environment where the public can anonymously report material they suspect to be illegal which they may encounter when using the Internet.
-The reports can be made using the secure https section within the website.
+Irish Internet Hotline or Hotline.ie is the national reporting service for illegal internet content in Ireland, especially for reporting child sexual abuse images.
+The service also takes reports relating to intimate image abuse, racism and xenophobia and online financial scams with links to Ireland.
+The hotline provides a secure and confidential environment where the general public can anonymously report material they suspect to be illegal on the Internet.
+The reports are then assessed by trained analysts who forward relevant reports to An Garda Síochána for investigation and internet service providers for removal.
+The reports can be made using the secure reporting section within the website.
 Alternatively, reports can be made by email or by phone.

-The website
+Website

 Hotline.ie is run as a service of the Internet Service Providers Association of Ireland (ISPAI), a not-for-profit limited company, established in 1998 by internet service providers operating in the Republic of Ireland.

 When the Hotline receives a report it follows a procedure which has been agreed with the Office for Internet Safety (OIS), the Garda Síochána and with the Internet Service Providers.

 Hotline.ie provides assistance to the Garda Síochána by filtering reports to determine what is probably illegal and is also located in Ireland or has an Irish dimension.
 This assists the Gardaí to dedicate their specialist resources to pursuing investigations within the jurisdiction by not having to deal with the majority of reports which more thank likely do not contain illegal content or relate to material held in other jurisdictions.

 The Hotline addresses the issue of responding to reported content that is outside the Irish jurisdiction through membership of the INHOPE Association and cooperation with the Garda Síochána.
 INHOPE (The Association of Internet Hotline Providers) facilitates and co-ordinates the work of hotlines in responding to illegal use and content on the Internet.
 It facilitates good working relationships between hotlines and the exchange of reports by ensuring trust built on a rigorous hotline approval process.
 Hotline.ie is a founding member of INHOPE.
 The ISPAI is completely funded by the industry on a cost-sharing basis.
 A General Manager, who is an employee of the ISPAI, manages the administrative, financial and operational functions of the Hotline.
 The Hotline General Manager reports to the ISPAI Board of Directors.